Deltares/hydromt/docs/guides/advanced_user/hydromt_python.rst

     next few classes to find, read and transform the data coming from its configuration.
     The methods used to do this are called  ``get_<data_type>``, for example :func:`~data_catalog.DataCatalog.get_rasterdataset`.
-* The :class:`~resolvers.uri_resolver.URIResolver` is responsible for finding the data based on a single uri.
+* The :class:`~uri_resolvers.uri_resolver.URIResolver` is responsible for finding the data based on a single uri.
 This class is generic for all data_types.
-An implementation that finds data based on naming conventions is the :class:`~resolvers.convention_resolver.ConventionResolver`.
+An implementation that finds data based on naming conventions is the :class:`~uri_resolvers.convention_resolver.ConventionResolver`.
 * The :class:`Driver <drivers.base_driver.BaseDriver>` has different subclasses based on
     the data_type, for example
     :class:`~drivers.raster.raster_dataset_driver.RasterDatasetDriver`, which then has
     different implementations, for example a driver for reading raster data using
     rasterio: :class:`~drivers.raster.rasterio_driver.RasterioDriver`. which reads
     raster data.
-* :class:`DataAdapter <adapters.data_adapter_base.DataAdapterBase>` has subclasses that
+* The :class:`DataAdapter <adapters.data_adapter_base.DataAdapterBase>` has subclasses
-    transform data, like renaming, reprojecting etc. These subclasses are for example:
+    that transform data, like renaming, reprojecting etc. These subclasses are for
-    :class:`~adapters.rasterdataset.RasterDatasetAdapter`.
+    example: :class:`~adapters.rasterdataset.RasterDatasetAdapter`.

 So let's say you would like to read data in HydroMT, you can do this by creating a DataCatalog instance and using the ``get_<data_type>`` methods to read the data.